 1. The gasoline engine is that type of machine which derives its power from the heat developed in burning a mixture of fuel and air within its cylinders.
 The type of engine, therefore, that consumes in the highest degree the heat units in each charge of fuel and air, will show the greatest efficiency and economy in service, other things being equal.
 Of all internal combustion engines this condition is most closely met in the valve-in-head type which has the smallest area of combustion chamber surface and consequently less dissipation of the heat of combustion through the walls.
 The contrary obtains, however, in that type of engine with the valve pockets in the sides of the combustion chamber, thereby necessitating a greater area of combustion chamber surface and consequently a greater percentage of heat wastage.
-The thermal efficiency of the valve-in-head type is highest, which means that the largest possible amount of energy is developed from a given fuel consumption and, from the owners'

-point of view, this provides greater economy in operation.
+The thermal efficiency of the valve-in-head type is highest, which means that the largest possible amount of view, this provides greater economy in operation.

-COMBUSTION CHAMBER
+CHAMBER